yuvrajverma01/Dev-Circle-React-App/README.md

 This project was taught by the [Clever Programmer's Team](https://www.cleverprogrammer.com/) on [YouTube](https://www.youtube.com/channel/UCqrILQNl5Ed9Dz6CGMyvMTQ).
 The way he creates his project repos (they are incomplete) so that the actual learning takes by implementing rather than copying is truly remarkable. :blush:

-### Built With
+## ⚡ TechStack Used

 This section lists all the technologies that I used to built this project.
-Leave any add-ons/plugins for the acknowledgements section.

 - [React.js](https://reactjs.org/)
 - [Redux](https://redux.js.org/)